Ash Creek State Wildlife Area: Flora and fauna

 Various mammal and bird species inhabit the Ash Creek State Wildlife Area.
 Mammals include pronghorn antelope, beaver, and bobcat.
 Bird species range from waterfowl, sandhill cranes, falcons, sage grouse, short-eared owls, to bald eagles.

 Recreational activities

 The Ash Creek State Wildlife Area is popular among hunters, who travel from across California and neighboring states to hunt waterfowl during fall and winter.
 Other recreational activities available include fishing and bird watching.
 Ash Creek offers opportunities for catching local trout, and bird watching during fall and spring migration.

 Historic sites

 Two historic barns, remnants of a time when the area was a working ranch, can be accessed via a county road from the east.

 Access and routes

-Visitors can travel to via paved roads around the Ash Creek State Wildlife Area, beginning at the mill north of Bieber, California.
+Visitors can travel via paved roads around the Ash Creek State Wildlife Area, beginning at the mill north of Bieber, California.
 The route offers views of the wetlands and a chance to explore the historic barns.
 Visitors can also find refreshments and a picnic spot at Adin Supply, a market located on the bank of Ash Creek in the town of Adin.